OpenMendel/OrdinalGWAS.jl/docs/src/index.md

         Pkg.test("PolrGWAS");'

 **Step 2**: Build a docker image `polrgwas-app`, assuming that the Dockerfile is located at `../docker` folder.
-Building the image for the first time will take a couple minutes.
+Building the image for the first time can take up to 10 minutes; but it only needs to be done once.

 ```julia